Neck Pain Emergency — See Your Doctor Now!

 A 2020 study in BMC Cardiovascular Disorders indicates reasonable knowledge of cardiac symptoms like chest pain or discomfort, shortness of breath, pain or discomfort in arms or shoulders, feeling weak lightheaded or faint, pain or discomfort in the jaw, neck, or back, and sweating.
 However, most are not familiar with other lesser known symptoms like stomach or abdominal discomfort, nausea or vomiting, headache, and feeling of anxiety.

 - Swollen glands in the neck that do not go away or get worse.
-These can be a cause of neck pain related to an infection or even a tumor and requires medical attention.
+These can be a cause of neck pain related to an infection or even a tumor and requires urgent medical attention.

 - Accident or injury.
 Injuries producing neck pain should be checked out immediately.
 Sometimes pain does not come on right away with minor injuries, but can start the next day.
 Injuries can cause fractures or sprains (torn ligaments) that might just seem like a pulled muscle.
 This may create a dangerous situation that is not always perceived as being serious, but always get checked out after an injury to make sure there is no serious damage.